studynewthing/The-C-programming-language-2nd-notes/README.md

 	printf("Hello world\n");
 }
 ```
--Then we compile it with the following command
+- Then we compile it with the following command
 ```
 cc hello.c
 ```